Skip To Main Content

 Hamline Sports Medicine

-coaches to prevent, evaluate, manage and rehabilitate sports injuries.
-We work
+to prevent, evaluate, manage and rehabilitate sports injuries.
+We work cooperatively with the

 Athletic Training Office